sts10/sts10.github.io/_posts/2022-09-26-just-word-lists.markdown

 tidy -AAAA --whittle-to 18250 -lL -m 3 -M 12 -a /usr/share/dict/words -r ../reject-words/profane-words.txt -r ../reject-words/roman-numerals-lower.txt -r ../reject-words/uncommon-words.txt -r ../reject-words/britishisms.txt -r ../reject-words/repeated-letters.txt -r ../reject-words/common_words.txt -r ../reject-words/mostly-abbreviations.txt --samples -o lists/basic.txt --force ../common_word_list_maker/word_list_raw.txt
 ```

 Since it was difficult to remember 10 of these commands, I pasted them in a new text file.
-However, this become cumbersome, and I figured there must be a better way.
+However, copying and pasting these commands out of the text file and into the command line become cumbersome, and I figured there must be a better way.
 That's when I remembered Just.

 ## Just